meekostuff/HyperFrameset/README.md

 	<html>
 	<head>
 		<style>
-		.styled-from-decor { border: 2px solid blue; }
+		.styled-from-frameset { border: 2px solid blue; }
 		</style>
 	</head>
 	<body>
 		<header>
-		#header in decor
+		#header in frameset
 		</header>

 		<div id="mk_main">
-			#mk_main in decor
+			#mk_main in frameset
 			<article id="mk_content">
-			#mk_content in decor: This will be replaced by #mk_content from the page
+			#mk_content in frameset: This will be replaced by #mk_content from the page
 			</article>
 		</div>

 		<footer>
-		#footer in decor
+		#footer in frameset
 		</footer>
 	</body>
 	</html>

-When page.html is loaded into the browser, HyperFrameset will merge decor.html into it, following these steps:
+When page.html is loaded into the browser, HyperFrameset will merge frameset.html into it, following these steps:

 1. Set the visibility of the page to "hidden". \*
-2. Detect the first `<link rel="meeko-decor" href="..." />`, fully resolve the @href and use as the decor URL.
+2. Detect the first `<link rel="frameset" href="..." />`, fully resolve the @href and use as the frameset URL.
-3. Load the decor URL into an iframe.
+3. Load the frameset URL into an iframe.
-4. Fully resolve URLs for all scripts, images and links in the decor page.
+4. Fully resolve URLs for all scripts, images and links in the frameset page.
-5. Insert `<script>`, `<style>`, `<link>`, and conditionally `<meta>` and `<title>` from the `<head>` of the decor page into the `<head>` of the content page.
+5. Insert `<script>`, `<style>`, `<link>`, and conditionally `<meta>` and `<title>` from the `<head>` of the frameset page into the `<head>` of the content page.
-6. Insert the child nodes of the `<body>` of the decor page at the start of the `<body>` in the content page
+6. Insert the child nodes of the `<body>` of the frameset page at the start of the `<body>` in the content page
-7. For each child node of the `<body>` in the content page, determine whether it should be deleted or moved into the decor.
+7. For each child node of the `<body>` in the content page, determine whether it should be deleted or moved into the frameset.
- If a child node is an element with an ID, and the ID matches an element in the decor, then the element in the decor is replaced with the element from the content.
+ If a child node is an element with an ID, and the ID matches an element in the frameset, then the element in the frameset is replaced with the element from the content.
  All other child nodes of the body in the content page are deleted.
 8. When all linked stylesheets for the document have loaded, set the visibility of the page to "visible".
 This step may occur at any time during or after step 7. \*